 Smoking is not permitted in the Clubhouse, on the Porch, on Clubhouse grounds, or in the launches.

 - The designated handicapped spaces are available only to vehicles displaying a HP plate or a disability-parking placard.

-- Members who park in no-parking areas, block access, or who park in loading areas for more than the permitted time may have their vehicles tagged, towed (reluctantly at owner’s expense), or other disciplinary action taken in accordance with the Bylaws.
+- Those who park in no-parking areas, block access, or park in loading areas for more than the permitted time may have their vehicles tagged, towed (reluctantly at the owner’s expense), or other disciplinary action may be taken in accordance with the Bylaws.